plotters-rs/guide/src/basic/basic_data_plotting.md

 ## Area chart

-The following demo demostrate how we can draw an area chart.
+The following demo demonstrate how we can draw an area chart.

 ```rust
 use plotters::prelude::*;